 Over the years I’ve been asked to consult with a number of organisations including Age UK, The Public Theatre in New York, the Science Museum Group, and others.
-I’ve presented on technical topics at the European TEC conference and been interviewed by CIO magazine.
+I’ve presented on technical topics at the European TEC conference, the 2020 CIO Summit and been interviewed by CIO magazine.

 Throughout my career I have been fortunate to be able to work on some innovative and exciting projects.
 You can find a selection of these on the Project Portfolio page.

 My greatest pursuit outside of technology is travel.
 We’ve racked up around 45 countries visited so far, but it seems that the more I travel, the more places there are to go.
 I try to combine travel with scuba diving where I can.
 You can find a few snaps of my travels in the Travels section.